malb/discrete-subgroup/_posts/2016-05-04-lattice-meeting.md

 Lattice-based approaches are emerging as a common theme in modern cryptography and coding theory.
 In communications, they are an indispensable mathematical tools to construct powerful error-correction codes achieving the capacity of wireless channels.
 In cryptography, they are used to build lattice-based schemes with provable security, better asymptotic efficiency, resilience against quantum attacks and new functionalities such as fully homomorphic encryption.

-This meeting — on *04 May 2016* — is aimed at connecting the two communities in the UK with a common interest in lattices, with a long-term goal of cross-fertilisation between the two fields.
+This meeting — on *04 May 2016* — is aimed at connecting the two communities in the UK with a common interest in lattices, with a long-term goal of building a synergy of the two fields.
 It will consist of several talks on related topics, with a format that will hopefully encourage interaction.

-## Talks ##
+## Program ##

+We have four talks scheduled.

-### <span>10:30–12:00 | Cong Ling:</span> TBD ###
+### <span>11:00–12:30 | Cong Ling:</span> Achieving Channel Capacity with Lattice Codes ###

+> Lattice coding is a new paradigm of modern coding theory, giving rise to coding schemes achieving the Shannon capacity of Gaussian-noise channels.
+In wireless communications, lattices have become an indispensable tool to construct powerful error-correction codes over mobile fading channels, thanks to the connection to algebraic number theory.
+This talk presents an overview of the constructions of lattice codes for Gaussian, fading and MIMO (multi-input multi-output) channels, and introduces a novel framework to achieve the capacity of fading/MIMO channels with ideal lattices.

 ### <span>13:30–15:00 | Nigel Smart:</span> Post-Quantum Cryptography ###